-In 1989, the legal and artistic implications of digital sampling in hip-hop were reaching a boiling point.
-Old-school rockers called it “stealing,” forgetting that their own heroes of rock guitar had lifted liberally from Chuck Berry and other early black music pioneers.
+In 1989, the legal and artistic implications of sampling were reaching a boiling point.
+Old-school rockers called it “stealing,” forgetting that their own heroes of rock guitar had lifted liberally from Chuck Berry and other Black pioneers of popular music.
 In one of my earliest pieces as a music writer, I wrote about the art of sampling for Option magazine.
-I later followed up on some landmark legal cases.
-But this was my first foray into reporting on what was going on in hip-hop’s golden age of the late 1980s.
+I later followed up with a piece on a landmark legal case involving digital sampling.
+But this was my first foray into reporting on what was going on during hip-hop’s golden age of the late 1980s.

 Sampling: Name That Tune

 “You see you misunderstood, a sample’s just a tactic.

 It’s a portion of my method; a tool, in fact.

 It’s only of importance when I make it a priority,

 And what we sample is loved by the majority…”